Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 Another example [as shown in the image above]: If the Heading is "Shakespeare" you can change it to "Shakespeare, William" (without quotes).
 It will not affect any "William Shakespeare" also marked with that revised Heading in the document; it will simply display the name in the generated index as "Shakespeare, William".

 Be sure to limit any entry in these two fields to 63 characters, including internal spaces in names or other phrases.

-Note: Starting with WordPerfect 11, selecting normally hyphenated words (i.e., words separated by a [- Hyphen] code which is inserted when you press the hyphen key) produces a Heading or Subheading label with a symbol (€) instead of a hyphen.
+Note: In some early WordPerfect versions, selecting normally hyphenated words (i.e., words separated by a [- Hyphen] code which is inserted when you press the hyphen key) produces a Heading or Subheading label with a symbol (€) instead of a hyphen.
 Simply delete the symbol and replace it with a normal hyphen.
 Both the index entry and the word in the document will then be identical.

 If you have one or more Subheadings marked under a particular Heading, the generated index will present them in alphabetical order and list page numbers for the Subheading(s) only.